What are inhalants?

 Inhalants are usually household or industrial substances that are breathed in or ‘sniffed’ to give the user an immediate, euphoric ‘high’.
-Most of these substances are common, easily available household products that can be relatively cheap to obtain.
+Most of these substances are easily available and common household products that can be relatively cheap to obtain.

-Most inhalants are classified as downers (depressants), except nitrites which give you a ‘rush’.
-They are absorbed by the body through the lungs and carried to the brain, where they slow down the messages travelling from your brain to the rest of your body.
+Most inhalants are classified as downers (depressants), except for nitrites which give you a ‘rush’.
+They are absorbed by the body through the lungs and carried into the brain, where they slow down the messages travelling from your brain to the rest of your body.

 Because of the way they are taken, they may cause suffocation.
 Even a single use of inhalants can be deadly.
 Breathing in inhalants temporarily replaces the regular oxygen supply in the lungs and replaces it with several toxic chemicals.

-How do you know when inhalant USE IS becoming a problem?
+How do you know if inhalants are becoming a problem?

-Problems may develop with inhalants without many obvious warning signs as they are relatively easy to obtain compared to other substances.
-Inhalants affect everyone differently based on their health, body type, the type of substance inhaled, how frequently it is consumed and whether it is used with other drugs.
-The environment in which sniffing takes place can also influence the effects - a lack of fresh air and physical activity pre and post inhaling.
+Problems may develop with inhalants without many obvious warning signs, as they are relatively easy to obtain compared to other substances.
+Inhalants affect everyone differently, based on their health, body type, the type of substance inhaled and how frequently it is consumed, as well as whether it is used in combination with other drugs.
+The environment in which sniffing takes place can also influence the effects (e.g., a lack of fresh air and physical activity pre- and post-inhaling).
 Using inhalants in combination with other drugs can lead to accidental overdose or death.
-The high from inhalants only lasts for a very brief time, so these substances can be abused more easily and secretly.
+The high from inhalants only lasts for a very brief time, so these substances can be abused more easily and secretively.

-A dependency on inhalants can sometimes have tell-tale signs, such as:
+A dependency on inhalants can sometimes have the following warning signs:

-- Appearing drunk or intoxicated despite not having consumed alcohol
+- Appearing drunk or intoxicated despite not having consumed any alcohol.

 Inhalants can produce a brief, intense rush which can be pleasurable, causing the brain’s reward system to keep seeking out this feeling over and over.
 The side effects of filling your respiratory system and lungs with toxic vapours and gases can leave you feeling very sick.